thelawcentresnetwork/lcn-design-system/docs/patterns.md

+Patterns are best practice design solutions for specific user-focused tasks and page types.
+All of the patterns in this section are supported by written guidance and contain coded examples and open source libraries where possible.

-Ideas for patterns:
+## Potential patterns:

+- Enquiry forms,
 - Accessibility features
-- Content Editor,
 - Webchat,
+- Donations,
 - Feedback,
+- Cookie Consent,
 - Emails,
-- Donations,
-- Enquiry forms,
+- Content Editor,
 - Softphone
-- Cookie Consent,
 - Data Privacy